rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

 you will need a runner that will import your code (as in the last example).
 We need a bit more machinery to make that work.
 See [this project](https://pypi.org/project/emoji-encoding/) for a simple example of how to do it.

+**Fair warning**: I had fun writing this post, however, I do not recommend using this technique in production.
+That way lies madness.
+Remember, *[With great power comes great responsibility](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility)*.

 [1] See [this project](https://github.com/satwikkansal/wtfpython/blob/master/README.md) for examples of Python warts.
 I particularly dislike the [mutable default arguments](https://github.com/satwikkansal/wtfpython/blob/master/README.md#-beware-of-default-mutable-arguments).